Huanshere/VideoLingo/README.en.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 When using this project, please follow these rules:

-1. Credit VideoLingo for subtitle generation when publishing works.
+1. It is recommended (not mandatory) to credit VideoLingo for subtitle generation when publishing works.
 2. Follow the terms of the large language models and TTS used for proper attribution.
+3. If you copy the code, please include the full copy of the Apache 2.0 License.

 We sincerely thank the following open-source projects for their contributions, which provided important support for the development of VideoLingo: